bom-radar/odim_h5/README.md

     cmake ..
     cpack -G RPM

+> Note that RPM packaging requires CMake 3.6 or better.

 ## Building the demo project
 A demo application is included which simply uses the API to connect to a ROWLF server and print received scan messages to the console.